gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

       - npm run e2e
       - ng build

+Next we're going to have to setup the Github token so that Travis can have the access to your repository that it needs.

+Go to GitHub Settings > Personal Access Tokens > Generate New Token.

 Next we're going to want to install the Command Line Interface(CLI) for Heroku from the link below:

 [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli "https://devcenter.heroku.com/articles/heroku-cli")